-Note:If you are connected to pmshell via SSH, you must add an additional ~ escape sequence.
+Note: If you are connected to pmshell via SSH, you must add an additional ~ escape sequence.

 Options Name Result ~c The Single Session feature can be enabled or disabled by editing the single_session field in a given port.
-When a user port level administration access is logged in via pmshell, the port configuration menu can be accessed via any port by pressing the escape character (~ by default) followed by c (~c). ~b break Generates a BREAK on the serial port (if you're doing this over ssh, you'll need to type "~~b"). ~h portlog Generates a history on the serial port.
+When a user port level administration access is logged in via pmshell, the port configuration menu can be accessed via any port by pressing the escape character ( $^{\sim}$ by default) followed by c ( $^{\sim}$ c). ~b break Generates a BREAK on the serial port (if you're doing this over ssh, type "~~b"). ~h portlog Generates a history on the serial port.
 Displays the traffic logs for the port - must have port logging enabled. ~. quit Quits pmshell. ~p power Opens the power menu for the port.
-The port
+The port must be configured for a PDU. ~u Opens the list of user sessions, select by number to disconnect. ~m chooser Connects to the port menu - go back to the serial port selection menu. ~? pmhelp Displays help message.